 In addition to assets and liabilities, the statement of Net Position will sometimes report a separate section for deferred outflows and inflows of resources.
 The separate financial statement element, deferred outflows of resources, represent a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The separate financial statement element, deferred and so will not be recognized and so will not be recognized as an inflow of resources (revenue) until that time.
+The separate financial statement element, deferred inflows of resources, represent an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 Outflows and Inflows of resources were:

-Deferred Outflow of Resources \$ 31,069,334
+Deferred Outflow of Resources \$ 28,171,634

-Deferred Inflows of Resources (12,570,256)
+Deferred Inflows of Resources (19,801,780)

-\$ 18,499,078
+\$ 8,369,854